historic photo of Percy Grainger conducting

 Lightning Papers

-Aimed at graduate students and emerging scholars, the lightning sessions last for 10 minutes and are presented in poster session format.
-Lightning papers may include audiovisual elements and may be delivered in person or online.
+Delivered by graduate students and emerging scholars, the lightning sessions last for 10 minutes and are presented in poster session format.

 Standard Papers